aireilly/openshift-mkdocs/docs/scalability_and_performance/ztp-vdu-validating-cluster-tuning.md

 Before you can deploy virtualized distributed unit (vDU) applications, you need to tune and configure the cluster host BIOS and various other cluster configuration settings.
 Use the following information to validate the cluster configuration to support vDU workloads.

--   For a complete reference to configuring single-node OpenShift clusters tuned for vDU application deployments, see [Deploying distributed units manually on single-node OpenShift](../scalability_and_performance/ztp-configuring-single-node-cluster-deployment-during-installation/#sno-du-deploying-distributed-units-manually-on-single-node-openshift).
+-   For a complete reference to configuring single-node OpenShift clusters tuned for vDU application deployments, see [Deploying distributed units manually on single-node OpenShift](../ztp-configuring-single-node-cluster-deployment-during-installation/#sno-du-deploying-distributed-units-manually-on-single-node-openshift).

-## Recommended BIOS configuration for vDU cluster hosts
+## Recommended BIOS configuration for vDU cluster hosts {#ztp-du-bios-config-reference_vdu-config-ref}

 Use the following table as the basis to configure the cluster host BIOS for vDU applications running on OpenShift Container Platform 4.11.